TDoresCruz/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Terence D. Dores Cruz is a PhD Candidate in the department of Organizational Sciences (Faculty of Social Sciences) at the Vrije Universiteit Amsterdam.
 Terence studies gossip in Bianca Beersma's ERC-Consolidator Grant Project [FORCE-OF-GOSSIP][].
-Terence am also the student-representative for the [Kurt Lewin Institute][].
+Terence is also the student-representative for the [Kurt Lewin Institute][].
 Until August 2021, Terence is conducting an internship as a Policy Officer at the Dutch Research Council (NWO).
 [FORCE-OF-GOSSIP]: https://bit.ly/force-gossip
 [Kurt Lewin Institute]: https://kurtlewininstituut.nl